learnk8s/learnk8s.io/src/chaosEngineering/content.md

 In the simple scenario above, the list looks like this:

+- A Service points to Application instance 1 and 2
 - Application instance 1 is available on Node 1
 - Application instance 2 is available on Node 2